MatthewLM/cbitcoin/README.md

 cbitcoin - A Bitcoin Library In The C Programming Language
 ==========================================================

-cbitcoin is a bitcoin library in development that will use nothing but the standard C library.
-The aim for this project is to create a simple, portable and powerful library for bitcoin in C. The library should be easy to use but provide many configurable features.
-Using only standard C, the library should be small, efficient and portable.
-The library will be low-level such that it will provide a basic abstraction on the bitcoin protocol that enables programmers to make a diverse range of bitcoin applications.
-The library is not intended to become a simple client interface. cbitcoin may become useful for projects involving embedded devices.

-THE LIBRARY IS STILL IN DEVELOPMENT.
+cbitcoin is a bitcoin library written in standard C99.
+It is currently in alpha-stage and should only be used experimentally.
+The purpose of the library is to make it easier for developers to create bitcoin applications and the library should be versatile enough to be used in many bitcoin projects.
+It is not a client library, rather it provides the basic building blocks of the bitcoin protocol.

+The features includes:

+* Bitcoin message structures including serailisation and deserialisation functions.
+* A bitcoin script interpreter.
+* Functions for building and verifying merkle trees.
+* Basic functions which can be used in various validation models (full nodes, pruning nodes, SPV nodes or whatever).
+* Asynchronous networking code whcih provides a simple interface to the bitcoin network for sending and receiving messages.
+* A network address manager
+* Automatic bitcoin handshakes.
+* Automatic peer discovery.
+* Automatic pings.
+* Base-58 bitcoin address encoding.
+* Simple reference counting memory management.
+* Doxygen documentation and well-documented source code.
+* Purely standard C99 with weakly linked function prototypes for cryptography, PRNG and network dependencies.
+* Implementations of the dependencies using libevent and openssl.

-If you wish to contact Matthew Mitchell about this project please email cbitcoin@thelibertyportal.com
+If you wish to contact the project leader, Matthew Mitchell, about this project please email cbitcoin@thelibertyportal.com

-**To help support cbitcoin financially, please send donations to: 1D5A1q5d192j5gYuWiP3CSE5fcaaZxe6E9**
+**To help support cbitcoin financially, please send donations to: 1D5A1q5d192j5gYuWiP3CSE5fcaaZxe6E9 Thank you**

 Contributors
 ------------

-Anyone who contributes to this project can have their name and a bitcoin address placed here.
+The following list is for all people that have contributed work that has been accepted into cbitcoin.
+Please consider making your own contribution to be added to the list.

 Matthew Mitchell - 1D5A1q5d192j5gYuWiP3CSE5fcaaZxe6E9

 Installation
 ------------

-Installation instructions will come later.
-For now look at BUILD.py (OSX only).
-This library should not be used for live applications yet but feel free to experiment and provide feedback to cbitcoin@thelibertyportal.com
+cbitcoin comes with an installation script which has been tested on OSX Mountain Lion and Linux Mint 13.
+To use you should have python installed.
+Run the BUILD.py file with a python 2 (tested 2.5 to 2.7) interpreter.
+The library will be built into a ./build/bin directory.
+The BUILD.py script takes the following parameters:

+**--all** Compile all the source files, even for source files whih are older than any existing object files.
+**--test** Build and run the test programs.
+**--universal** Attempt to build a universal library when building for OSX.
+**--debug** Compile with the "-g" flag and do not use optimisations.

+The top of the BUILD.py file contains a configuration section.
+This section allows you to add your own linker and compilation flags and also provide the locations of libraries for building the tests if you have passed "--test".
+By default the script will use settings depending on wether you are on OSX or Linux but you can modify the configuration for your own platform.
+Ensure AUTO_CONFIG is False if you are doing this.

+The script has only been tested on OSX Mountain Lion 10.8.1 and Linux Mint 13 Maya.
+Contributions for successful builds on other systems are welcome.

 Making a Contribution
 ---------------------